Watt, Suh back on field in Rams' 21-20 win over Texans

 INJURIES

 Texans: WR Will Fuller sat out with a minor hamstring injury. … LB Ben Heeney left the field on a cart during the first half.
-Houston didn’t immediately provide an update on his condition.
 He has been fighting injuries in training camp.

 Rams: DL Ethan Westbrooks had a strong first half before getting shaken up on a play shortly before halftime.
 He went to the locker room early. … LB Matt Longacre completed his long comeback from injury by starting for Los Angeles.
 He hurt his back late last season and then struggled with a biceps injury in training camp.